-Building has the meaning ascribed to it by sections 8 and 9 of the Building Act 2004.
+Building has the meaning ascribed to it by the Building Act 1991.

-Building element Any structural and non-structural component or assembly incorporated into or associated with a building.
+Building element Any structural and nonstructural component or assembly incorporated into or associated with a building.
 Included are fixtures, services, drains, permanent mechanical installations for access, glazing, partitions, ceilings and temporary supports.